MirlexY/Mirlex-ToolKIT/README.md

 # Mirlex-ToolKIT

-Mirlex-ToolKIT is a tool designed to facilitate the easy use of tools available in Kali Linux.
+Mirlex-ToolKIT is a tool designed to facilitate the  use of tools available in Kali Linux.

 This tool enables users to perform various tasks such as creating a trojan with just one click and many more.
 However, it is important to note that misuse of this tool can lead to illegal and unethical consequences.
 Therefore, it is crucial to emphasize that Mirlex-ToolKIT should only be used for legal and ethical purposes.